DhruvShah05/Insta-Insure-Website/FINANCIAL_YEAR_EXCEL_SYSTEM.md

 - ✅ **Professional Formatting** ready for analysis
 - ✅ **Maintains Existing Functionality** while adding new features

-The system will create sheets like "2025-26", "2024-25" etc., based on policy expiry dates, with each sheet containing all relevant policies and their complete insurance details for that financial year!
+The system will create sheets like "2025-26", "2024-25" etc., based on policy start dates, with each sheet containing all relevant policies and their complete insurance details for that financial year!